J-Michielsen/bibliotheek/markdown.md

 With the basics of Markdown in hand, you're ready to create documents of just about any kind.
 For those interested in getting their hands dirty with more advanced usage scenarios, this chapter will touch on some slightly more esoteric topics.

 ...

+### Literals and escaping

+### Using HTML alongside Markdown

+### Code

+If you're a programmer, you may want to include code in your documents.
+HTML provides two tags that are useful in this scenario – PRE and CODE – and Markdown has a handy shorthand to use them for code samples.
+Simply indent each line of code by at least four spaces, or one tab.
+This is a normal paragraph.
+And this is a code block.